routingblog/arbitration/content/docs/arbitration_legal.md

 One Line Summary: when the parties' contract delegates the arbitrability question to an arbitrator, a court may not override the contract.

-## Argent Trust Company v.
-Harrison 23-30 (pending petition)

-Issue: Whether a participant in a plan governed by the Employee Retirement Income Security Act who asserts statutory claims under that statute can be compelled, pursuant to a binding arbitration provision, to submit his claims to individual arbitration.

 # Non Supreme Court Federal Cases

 ## California Supreme Court Cases